masc-ucsc/docs/docs/pyrope/07-typesystem.md

 let foo:string = s // compile error, no matching getter
 ```

-Like all the lambdas, the getter method can also be overloaded on return type.
+Like all the lambdas, the getter method can also be overloaded on the return type.
-In this case it allows to build typecast per type.
+In this case, it allows building typecast per type.

 ```
 type my_obj = (